Riley homers twice, Braves win 14th straight, 8-2 over Nats - WHIZ News

 The Braves matched their 14-game run from July 26-Aug.
 9, 2013, and are one win away from tying the franchise’s post-1900 record, a 15-game streak from April 16-May 2, 2000.

-Surging Atlanta pulled within four games of the NL East-leading Mets, who lost to the Brewers.
+Surging Atlanta pulled within four games of the NL East-leading Mets, who lost to Milwaukee.

 Strider (3-2) didn’t allow a hit until Luis Garcia homered to right-center with two outs in the fifth.
 The right-hander was lifted with two outs in the sixth and a runner on first, who later scored.

-Making his 15th appearance of the season and fourth start, Strider gave up two runs on one hit with a career-high 11 strikeouts and two walks.
+Making his 15th appearance of the season and fourth start, Strider gave up two runs on one hit with a career-high 11 strikeouts and two walks on 106 pitches.
+He would have been happy to sacrifice strikeouts for innings.

+“Thought I had everything I needed to go deep in the game,” he said. “(But) a lot of two-strike counts and struggled to put some guys away.
+Where I needed to conserve pitches I wasn’t able to.”

 Washington starter Erick Fedde (4-5) went 5 1/3 innings, allowing three runs on seven hits.